 Although rare, sometimes the entire tooth gets knocked out of the mouth following a serious accident.
 We're talking about the whole tooth here, along with the tooth crown and root and everything.
 Luckily, there is a way to salvage knocked-out teeth, but you must act fast.
 Contact your dentist and let them know what happened.
 Keep the tooth in milk or salt water until you reach your dentist to protect it against drying up.
 If your tooth is salvageable, your dentist will replace the tooth back in its original socket.
 They will splint the tooth with adjacent teeth to stabilize it.
 Of course, this technique doesn't always work.
 If your dentist can not save the dislodged tooth then you should consider replacing the tooth with a dental implant.

-Gum lesions may be caused by cuts, bruises, cheek biting, aphthous ulcers (canker sores) and various different reasons.
-You never want to simply write off a lesion in your mouth, as there's always a chance it could be a cancerous lesion.
-If you see a suspicious lesion in your mouth, monitor it to see if it goes away on its own.
-It a lesion persists more than 2 weeks, then you should have it examined by your dentist.
-Your dentist will explain what the lesion is so you can relax, or they may send it for biopsy if needed.
-The conditions above are all caused by localized gum issues.
-Generalized gum pain is typically the result of gum disease.
-These cases require a thorough dental cleaning, possibly accompanied by antibiotics or laser to eradicate the offending bacteria.
-Consult your dentist to find the source of your discomfort and seek treatment as soon as you can.
+Gum lesions include cuts, bruises, cheek biting, and aphthous ulcers (canker sores) to name a few.
+You should never simply write off a lesion in your mouth, as there's always a chance it could be something more serious.
+Monitor the suspicious lesion for a week or two to see if it goes away by itself.
+If a lesion persists beyond two weeks, you should have it examined by your dentist.
+Your dentist may be able to explain what the lesion is or they may refer you for a biopsy if necessary.
+Consult with your dentist to find the source of your discomfort and seek treatment as soon as possible.

 How to fix your dental emergency?